 Hong Kong is one of the most densely-populated places on earth.
 Composed of three different islands (Hong Kong Island, Kowloon and the New Territories), there will be more than enough sights and sensations to soak up any type of trip you may have planned.
-From traditional street markets and beautiful temples to the fast-moving and crowded, skyscraper-dotted streets, there is so much to do here.
+From traditional street markets and beautiful temples to the fast-moving, skyscraper-dotted streets, there is so much to do here.
 I love Hong Kong.
-I can’t get enough of the city, and if you are a foodie like me, this city is heaven.
-There’s so much amazing and cheap food in this city, it’s hard not to walk away a few pounds heavier.
+I can’t get enough of the city, and if you are a foodie like me, it is heaven.
+It’s hard not to walk away a few pounds heavier.

-- Transportation Costs: A tourist travel pass costs $7 USD per day and covers unlimited travel on the metro, tram and light rail service.
-Individual tickets are based on distance and range from $1 to $3 USD.
-The ferry between Hong Kong and Kowloon island is $.25 USD.
+- Transportation costs – A tourist travel pass costs $7 USD per day and covers unlimited travel on the metro, tram, and light rail service.
+Individual tickets are based on distance and range from $1-3 USD.
+The ferry between Hong Kong and Kowloon island is $0.25 USD.

 Money Saving Tips